 Please note: The price above is the UK total price including standard Royal Mail postage.
 Non UK customers will be advised of an additional small postal charge during the checkout process(see Shop page for current charges).
-Please also note that the UK leaves the EU Customs Union on January 1st 2021, meaning all items to the EU will now be subject to EU customs checks.
+Please also note that since the UK left the EU Customs Union on January 1st 2021, all items posted to the EU will be subject to EU customs checks.
 As of July 1st 2021, EU VAT rule changes will mean that EU customers may also be subject to VAT payments.

 Note; It is suggested when switching from passive to active modes on the guitar pre-amp FX unit, (first to second switch position), to first turn down the guitar volume.
 This will eliminate any small switch over noise.